ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 The first task definition `build-ace-server-task.yaml` builds an ace image with the compiled integration application bar file and pushes the image into OpenShift image registry.

-Select this task to review the definition and you can see an input property `dockerfileLocation` from where it fetches Dockerfile to build the ace image.
+Select the `buld-ace-server-task.yaml` task to review the definition and you can see an input property `dockerfileLocation` from where it fetches Dockerfile to build the ace image.
 The tasks uses `Git` as input resource and `OpenShift image repository` as output resource.
 The `Dockerfile` used by the task can be found in directory `/home/ibmuser/Think2020/cp4i-ace-server`.
 The build is performed by a cloud native tool called `buildah` which facilitates building container images.
 During execution of the pipeline, buildah is pulled from quay.io repository if it is not available locally.

 Select the second task `ace-server-deploy-pipeline.yaml` to review the definition.
 This task deployes the ace image that was built by the build task to Cloud Pak for Integration OpenShift platform.
 This task requires CLI tools `oc, cloudctl and helm` to perform the deployment.
 When pipeline is executed, during the task run the docker image specifically built with these tools is pulled from `docker.io/pimandi/cloudctl-helm-oc`.